cisco/cisco-network-puppet-module/docs/README-develop-types-providers.md

 * The types and providers work in conjunction with a node\_utils API, which is the interface between Puppet agent and the NX-OS CLI.
 Please see the [README-develop-node-utils-APIs.md] (https://github.com/cisco/cisco-network-node-utils/blob/master/docs/README-develop-node-utils-APIs.md) guide for more information on writing node_utils APIs.

 This document relies heavily on example code.
 The examples in this document can be written independently, but they are intended to work in conjuction with the example node_utils APIs created in the [README-develop-node_utils-APIs.md](https://github.com/cisco/cisco-network-node-utils/blob/master/docs/README-develop-node-utils-APIs.md) guide.
-The examples in that guide are based on code templates for the `feature bash-shell` CLI and the `router eigrp` CLI.
+The examples in that guide are based on code templates for the `feature tunnel` CLI and the `router eigrp` CLI.
 Note that some people prefer to write the node_utils API before the resource types and providers, while others might prefer the opposite workflow.

 ## <a name="clone">Start here: Clone the Repo</a>